Lecturer and Program Director

 Teaching Learning and Culture: Bilingual Education & TESOL

-During the 2009-10 school year, Prof. Fraga, in collaboration with other faculty, conducted two "Nuts and Bolts Workshops – Surviving Your 1st Year Teaching," especially created to support candidates during their first months in the classroom.
-Additionally, he was a consultant for Bilingual/ELL programs in Southampton Public Schools, and in 2008-09, a consultant for Bilingual/ELL programs in Yonkers Public Schools.
-In spring 2009, he participated in a museum partnership between EDCE 6400C and the American Museum of Natural History.
-In fall 2009, he joined the college's partnership program with the Lincoln Center Institute, and he became a member of the advisory committee of the Paulo Freire School, a new K-8 dual language school, which opened in September 2010 in New York City.
+During the 2009-10 school year, Prof. Fraga, in collaboration with other department faculty, conducted two "Nuts and Bolts Workshops – Surviving Your 1st Year Teaching," especially created to support teacher candidates during their first months in the classroom.
+Additionally, in 2011-12, he was a consultant for Bilingual/ELL programs in Southampton Public Schools, and in 2008-09, a consultant for Bilingual/ELL programs in Yonkers Public Schools.
+In 2009, he participated in a museum partnership between EDCE 6400C and the American Museum of Natural History.
+In addition, in 2009, he joined the college's partnership program with the Lincoln Center Institute, and he became a member of the advisory committee of the Paulo Freire School, a new K-8 dual language school, which opened in September 2010 in New York City.

 In addition, Prof. Fraga is proud to provide service to the college/university by being a member (or past member) of the following committees:

 - Department of Teaching, Learning, and Culture Curriculum Committee